code-ultron/PortfolioOptimization/README.md

 ## How to Use

 1. First run the python app.py to run the Flask App
-2.
-3. Open the second terminal and run python request.py to send the POST request to API hosted on the local
+2. Open the second terminal and run python request.py to send the POST request to the API hosted on the local

 ## Results